Liusixin/arc4nix/README.md

 - Passing arc4nix.env to arcpy.env on local server is not supported.
 You need manually set environments in "predefined block".
 WIP
 - It it not possible to retrieve any vector dataset from "in_memory" workspace
 - `Geometry`, `SpatialReferece`, `Extent` classes are not supported now.
 Implementation is planning.
-- `arcpy.da` package is not supported.
+- All classes in `arcpy.da` package are not supported.
 Implementation is nearly impossible.
 There is no benefits to CRUD geospatial data locally using `arcpy.da`.
 Please use [gdal/ogr] instead.

 ## License
 arc4nix is licensed under GPLv3 with ESRI software excpetion.